EdenKupe/anarchysf/pages/b/000800 Robert Barr.md

 ---
-title: "'The Chemistry of Anarchy'"
+title: "'The Chemistry of Anarchy' in The Face and the Mask"
 format: "book"
 category: "b"
-yearReleased: "in The Face and the Mask, 1899"
+yearReleased: "1899"
 author: "Robert Barr"
 ---
 Feeble story of cowardly anarchists.